MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-drawing-a-line-with-line-caps-use.md

 ---
-Description: 'You can draw the start or end of a line in one of several shapes called line caps.
-Windows GDI+ supports several line caps, such as round, square, diamond, and arrowhead.' ms.assetid: 'c9d90114-3913-486c-a808-b08dd473d9a1'
+Description: You can draw the start or end of a line in one of several shapes called line caps.
+Windows GDI+ supports several line caps, such as round, square, diamond, and arrowhead. ms.assetid: c9d90114-3913-486c-a808-b08dd473d9a1
-title: Drawing a Line with Line Caps
+title: Drawing a Line with Line Caps ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Drawing a Line with Line Caps